 The Danish part of the western Baltic Sea is an important fishing area for especially Denmark, Sweden and Germany, and to some extent also to Poland.
-However, analysis of fishery data show, that the proposed management measures will have a limited or no impact on current fishing activity when looking at the period 2011-2015.
+However, analysis of fishery data show, that the proposed management measures will have an limited or no impact on current fishing activity when looking at the period 2011-2014.

 In general, fishing activity does not take place in areas characterized as reefs in these sites.
-In 2011-2015, there have been no records of Swedish fishery in two of the three Natura 2000 sites.
-German fishery in the period 2010-2012 is primarily conducted with bottom contacting gear in all three sites].
+In 2011-2014, there have been no records of Swedish fishery in two of the three Natura 2000 sites.
+German fishery in the period 2010-2012 is primarily conducted with bottom contacting gear in all three sites [German fishery data for the years 2013-2014 are still to be prepared].
 However, it is still important to ensure full protection of reef structures in the sites in accordance with the Habitats Directive, also for future fisheries.
 Polish fishery is limited in and around the site "Adler Grund og Rønne Banke".
 Estonian fishery is limited around the same site.

 It is the intention of the Danish government (initiating Member State) to take measures i.a. with respect to fishing activities exercised by all vessels including fishing vessels carrying the flag of other Member States of the EU.
-In order to apply these measures to all vessels, Denmark, as the initiating Member State, has in accordance with EP/Council Regulation (EU) No 1380/2013 of the Common Fisheries Policy (Basic Regulation), consulted Sweden, Germany, Poland, Estonia, Finland, Latvia and Lithuania, the Baltic Sea Advisory Council (BSAC), ICES, the Commission, national fishermen associations/organizations and NGOs.
+[In order to apply these measures to all vessels, Denmark, as the initiating Member State, has in accordance with EP/Council Regulation (EU) No 1380/2013 of the Common Fisheries Policy (Basic Regulation), consulted Sweden, Germany, Poland, Estonia, Finland, Latvia and Lithuania, the Baltic Sea Advisory Council (BSAC), ICES, the Commission, national fishermen associations/organizations and NGOs].

-The proposed fisheries management measures supplement regulation of e.g. extraction of sand and gravel (regulated through art 6.3) as well as on-going initiatives to reduce nutrient flow from terrestrial sources, as these are estimated to be the main pressures to the conservation status for reef structures in Danish waters.
+The proposed fisheries management measures supplement regulation of extraction of sand and gravel (regulated through art 6.3) as well as on-going initiatives to reduce nutrient flow from terrestrial sources, as these are estimated to be the main pressures to the conservation status for reef structures in Danish waters